 Element 4.1.3.
-Information from the surveillance programme is reported on at least a 6-monthly basis to Senior Management and Board of the hospital.
+Information from the surveillance programme is reported on at least a 6-monthly basis to Senior Management and Board of Directors of the hospital.
 [Core element]

 Element 4.1.4.
-Professionals responsible for surveillance activities are trained in basic epidemiology, surveillance and IPC.
-[Expected element]
+Professionals responsible for surveillance activities are trained in basic epidemiology, surveillance, and IPC within 12 months of work commencement.
+[Core element]

 Element 4.1.5.
-IPC team has sufficient time (but no more than 30%) to perform surveillance activities e.g. 10 or more hours per week for every 100 beds.
+IPC team has sufficient time to perform surveillance activities e.g. 10 or more hours per week for every 100 beds.
 [Expected element]

 Element 4.1.6.
-Surveillance is conducted with active data collection methods and standardized case definitions (Data collection is active when data are actively sought out, e.g. gathered by surveillance personnel by reviewing medical records and laboratory data on a regular basis.
+Surveillance is conducted with active data collection methods and standardised case definitions (Data collection is active when data are actively sought out, e.g. gathered by surveillance personnel by reviewing medical records and laboratory data on a regular basis.
 Surveillance is passive when the receiving side just waits for data reports to be sent in).
 [Core element]